Joshua Nesbitt

-Joshua Leonard Nesbitt (born April 15, 1988) is a former American football safety for the Buffalo Bills of the National Football League (NFL).
-He was formerly the starting quarterback for the Georgia Tech Yellow Jackets.
+Joshua Leonard Nesbitt (born April 15, 1988) is an American former professional football player who was a safety for the Buffalo Bills of the National Football League (NFL).
+He was a starter at quarterback playing college football for the Georgia Tech Yellow Jackets.

-High school career
+Early life

-Nesbitt attended Greene County High School in Greensboro, Georgia from 2003–2007.
+Nesbitt attended Greene County High School in Greensboro, Georgia from 2003 to 2007.
 He was regarded as Georgia's number one recruit at quarterback as a senior and the number 12 QB in the nation.
 Nesbitt was named to the Scout.com national Hot 100 (No. 76) and the Rivals 250, and was the No. 4 overall prospect in Georgia according to Scout.com.
 He was also rated the No. 9 dual-threat quarterback in the nation by Rivals.
 Nesbitt was a two-time, first-team all-state selection and the Class AA Offensive Player of the Year as a junior.
 He was named to the Atlanta Journal-Constitution Super Southern 100 and preseason Super 11 team before his senior year.

 As a junior at Greene County High under Coach Larry Milligan, Nesbitt passed for 2,833 yards with 31 touchdowns, while rushing for 1,252 yards and 22 scores.
 As a senior, he passed for 2,256 yards and 32 touchdowns with just four interceptions, and 134-of-222 passes completed.
 Nesbitt also rushed for 493 yards on 93 carries and scored eight touchdowns.
 He added four interceptions in two seasons on defense.